JenSchumann/flab/README.md

  - [ ] Integrate 3rd Party API from ESPN for college football schedules (to add to landing page prior to the start of each new season)

  - [ ] Adjust carousel photos to be the same size

+ - [ ] media query for max-height of flabbie background pic (pig), for flabbie cards at small size need to collapse card to 1 per row (col-sm-12 not working... due to ul hacking of getting cards inline), cards left margin at small size is off

+ - [ ] Collapse nav at a smaller breakpoint

+ - [ ] add animation/transition effect to posts when mouse hovers over them